Restaurants in Bishop Arts

 Oddfellows ★ 4.1

-Bishop Arts' original all-day cafe: the chicken and waffles draw queues every weekend, the coffee programme is more serious than the casual room suggests, and the room is open from 7am on every day of the week.
+Bishop Arts' original all-day cafe: the chicken and waffles draw queues every weekend, the coffee programme is more serious than the casual room suggests.

 Order: Chicken and waffles.
 The mimosa flight.
 Coffee is worth ordering here.